Yaswanth45R/Pricing_Panel/README.md

 # Pricing_panel
-creating a pricing panel for three types of subscription
+creating a pricing panel for three types of subscription(using flexbox and media quories)